 The main course is boiled beef with green beans, mushrooms, and sautee potatoes.
 A typical dish in this part of the world.
 What is atypical is the sauce that accompanies it.
 Unlike the horseradish recipes that make your nostrils flare, this delicate sauce introduces a surprisingly mature interpretation that sings to rather than stings the palate.
 My neighbour has chosen condiments that balance the flavours to perfection.
 I can feel the character of the well-tempered sauce on my tongue.
 No excess.
 No diversions.
 Clear limits.
 Boundaries.

-the rose after the rain starts –
+noticing the rose after the rain starts – petrichor

 Stella’s shasei (sketch from life) haiku is tightly structured with an emotional undercurrent: “another” in L1 shows the narrator’s attitude to the passing of time while the symbolically rich image of the “knotted branch” in the shredder in Ls 2&3 makes this haiku visually and emotionally effective.